moshulu/voice-recognition-robots-pi/README.md

 Comprehensive instructions on how to execute the files and make your own ROSaria robots listen to you.
 This project was adapted for Ubuntu 18.04, previously written for Ubuntu 16.04.

+This project was updated 9 February 2019 for adaption to Raspbian Stretch.

 # Required Setup'

 ## Robot Control